TOJSSE-iData/DSESL/README.md

 - DSESL is an ensemble model based on a stacking strategy, which is implemented based on PyTorch.
 - DSESL need to be trained on two stage.
     - In the first stage(stage-1), DSESL construct four distinct sub-prediction models:
-        - the Knowledge Graph Embedding (KGE) sub-model,
+        - the Knowledge Graph Embedding (KGE) sub-model
         - the meta-path sub-model
         - the SL-graph sub-model
         - the Pathway sub-model